🎉Grand Opening: May 2026

 Is a professional teeth cleaning the same as a deep clean?

-A standard scale and polish focuses on removing plaque and calculus from above and just below the gumline.
-A deep clean is a more intensive procedure used to treat gum disease by cleaning deeper below the gumline and smoothing root surfaces.
-For a detailed comparison, see our guide to deep cleaning vs routine cleaning.
-Your dental team will advise which is appropriate.
+A standard professional teeth cleaning, often called a scale and polish, focuses on removing plaque and calculus from the tooth surfaces above and just below the gumline.
+A deep clean, more accurately called root surface debridement, is a more intensive procedure used to treat gum disease by cleaning deeper below the gumline and smoothing the root surfaces.
+Your dental team will advise which type of cleaning is appropriate for your individual needs following a clinical assessment.

 Can professional teeth cleaning damage my enamel?

-When carried out by a qualified professional, cleaning is safe and should not damage enamel.
-The instruments are specifically designed to remove calculus without harming the tooth structure.
-The polishing paste is mildly abrasive and applied gently.
+When carried out by a qualified dental professional, a teeth cleaning session is safe and should not damage your enamel.
+The instruments used are specifically designed to remove calculus without harming the underlying tooth structure.
+The polishing paste used is mildly abrasive — similar to a fine toothpaste — and is applied gently.
+If you have any concerns about the condition of your enamel, your hygienist can discuss this with you during your appointment.

 How long does a professional teeth cleaning appointment take?

-A typical appointment lasts between 30 and 60 minutes, depending on the amount of calculus present.
-If it has been a long time since your last visit, the appointment may take a little longer.
+A typical appointment lasts between 30 and 60 minutes, depending on the amount of calculus present and the complexity of the cleaning required.
+If it has been a long time since your last visit, or if there is significant build-up, the appointment may take a little longer.
+In some cases, the hygienist may recommend splitting the cleaning over two sessions for comfort and thoroughness.

 Will my teeth look whiter after a professional cleaning?

-Professional cleaning removes surface staining, which can make teeth appear brighter.
-However, it is not a whitening procedure.
+Professional cleaning removes surface staining caused by food, drinks, and tobacco, which can make the teeth appear brighter and more refreshed.
+However, it is not a teeth whitening procedure and will not change the natural colour of your teeth.
 If you are interested in whitening, your dental team can discuss suitable options during a separate consultation.

 Is it normal for my gums to bleed during or after cleaning?

-Some minor bleeding can occur, particularly if there is gum inflammation present.
+Some minor bleeding during cleaning can occur, particularly if there is gum inflammation present.
 This typically settles within a day or two.
-Regular cleaning appointments usually lead to healthier gums that are less prone to bleeding over time.
+Regular cleaning appointments, combined with improved daily oral hygiene, usually lead to healthier gums that are less prone to bleeding over time.
+If you notice persistent or heavy bleeding from your gums at any time, it is advisable to arrange a dental assessment.

 Conclusion

 Combined with a consistent home care routine, professional cleaning provides a strong foundation for long-term dental wellbeing.
-To learn more about what to expect and the value of regular appointments, you may also find our article on professional teeth cleaning in London helpful.
-If you have noticed any changes in your oral health, it is worth seeking professional guidance to ensure any concerns are assessed and managed appropriately.
+If you have noticed any changes in your oral health — such as bleeding gums, persistent bad breath, or increased sensitivity — it is worth seeking professional dental guidance to ensure any concerns are assessed and managed appropriately.

 This blog is for general informational purposes only and does not constitute clinical advice.
 Dental symptoms and treatment options should always be assessed individually during a clinical examination.
 Treatment suitability depends on individual clinical assessment.